IbrahimDevX/kfcmail/README.md

 # Welcome to KFCmail.
-the best email provudei j eartn
+best email in the world